RocketChat/Rocket.Chat.Apps-cli/README.md

 The minimum necessary to create a Rocket.Chat App is having an `app.json` file and a `.ts` class which extends the `App` class and an icon.

+### npm run create-app

+The development tools provide a command to quickly scaffold a new Rocket.Chat App, simply run `npm run create-app "<App Name>"` and a new folder will be created inside the `apps` folder with an `app.json` file containing the basic information of your app (please remember to update the UUID), a dummy `icon.jpg` image and the initial implementation of the App on `index.ts`.

 ### App description

 The app description file, named `app.json`, contains basic information about the app.
 You can check the `app-schema.json` file for all the detailed information and fields allowed in the app description file, the basic structure is similar to this: